beaucronin/wg-exercise/README.md

 ## Install and Run

 The server can be run locally, or as a Docker container.
+The API is documented in [`swagger.yaml`](swagger.yaml).

 ### Local